danielabar/meblog/src/markdown/fix-gem-install-errors-m3-mac-ruby-278.md

 ```

 <aside class="markdown-aside">
-The msgpack gem is a dependency of <a class="markdown-link" href="https://github.com/shopify/bootsnap">bootsnap</a>, which is often included in Rails applications to improve boot times by optimizing the loading of code.
+The msgpack gem is a dependency of <a class="markdown-link" href="https://github.com/shopify/bootsnap">bootsnap</a>, which is included in some Rails applications to improve boot times by optimizing the loading of code.
 </aside>

 This error is caused by stricter function pointer checks when building C extensions on the ARM architecture of the M3 Mac.